jtoy/replicantlife/README.md

 You can also choose to add these params to `.env` file.

 ### web ui
-start a simulation and get its simulation id. cd into web and run `npm i` then `npm run dev` then go to http://localhost:3000/SIMULATION_ID to see it running
+If you want to visualize simulations, you must have redis running as the engine will send the logs to redis and the web ui reads from redis.
+You can set REDIS_URL or just use the default redis url. start a simulation and get its simulation id. cd into web and run `npm i` then `npm run dev` then go to http://localhost:3000/?sim_id=SIMULATION_ID to see it running

 ### Changing Environment